KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

                 repository: "https://my-registry.url.com"
       ```

-      This example is for the path `spec` with empty value.
-This example results in a `Workload`
+      This example is for the path `spec` with an empty value.
+This example causes a `Workload`
-      without a spec.
+      without a specification.

       ```yaml
       config: